 Structure Play Activities

-To sustain communication between the child and the adults in his/her environment, provide structured play activities in which your child must use symbolic forms of communication to interact in order to continue playing with a favorite toy or game.
-Research on long term memory suggests that meaningful rehearsal of a task is one of the factors that positively influence long term memory (Ormrod, 1990).
-Routine, structured play activities provide a continued, meaningful rehearsal for the child to use his/her communication board, his/her sign language signs, or his/her words, in context.
-By creating a planned incidental learning environment, you will help promote the child’s recognition of correct responses.
+Provide structured play activities to sustain communication between the child and the adults in their environment.
+In these activities, your child must use symbolic forms of communication to interact to continue playing with a favorite toy or game.
+Research on long-term memory suggests that meaningful rehearsal of a task is one factor that positively influences long-term memory (Ormrod, 1990).
+Routine, structured play activities provide a significant rehearsal for the child to use their communication board, language signs, or words.
+By creating a planned incidental learning environment, you will help promote the child's recognition of correct responses.
 Communication boards like the board below can be found here.

 Provide Non-Linguistic Contingent Responses to Your Child’s Behaviors

-These responses typically add little linguistic information beyond acknowledging the child’s behavior.
-However, non-linguistic contingent responses can influence communication by enhancing joint attention focus, enhancing the child’s knowledge of cause and effect, and enhancing the child’s exploration of his/her environment.
-All factors that have been recognized as positively influencing future communicative acts.
+Non-linguistic contingent responses typically add little linguistic reinforcement beyond acknowledging the child's behavior.
+You simply comment on what is happening.
+However, non-linguistic contingent responses can influence communication by enhancing joint attention focus, the child's knowledge of cause and effect, and the child's exploration of their environment.
+All factors have been recognized as positively influencing future communicative acts.